 - Requirement: all of the disks encrypted/locked with BitLocker must be unlocked on all of the Engine nodes.
 This way the data written/changed on the active server BitLocker volumes will be successfully replicated on the passive nodes

-- Note: if the BitLocker volumes are kept unlocked on any of the passive nodes, then Engine replication will stop (VetoedEffectiveFilter)
+- Note: if the BitLocker volumes are kept locked on any of the passive nodes (while unlocked on active), then Engine replication will stop (VetoedEffectiveFilter)

 BitLocker encrypted volume is not part of Continuity Engine data replication set